School Attendance Review Board (SARB)

 The purpose of SARB, founded in 1975, is to:

 - Help students who are not going to school.

-- Keep students and parents out of juvenile court.
-Students with chronic attendance problems are referred to SARB.
+- Students with chronic attendance problems are referred to SARB.

 The SARB process begins at the school site.

 - Phone calls or letters to the parent.

 - Parent meetings with the counselor, teacher or administrator.